bobliusscs/PG-LLM-KT/README.md

 ![Cross-dataset results](img/img2.png)

-The observed standard deviations are generally small, confirming the stability of our method across random splits.

 ## License and citation

 Code is released under the MIT License.
 Dataset access is currently limited to non-commercial research as described in the dataset card; the data owner should approve a dedicated data license before formal publication.
 Cite this repository and the associated paper once its bibliographic record is available.